 Then, in the second bowl, mix in the cocoa powder to make the chocolate pudding.

 In the last bowl of pudding mix, stir in strawberry jam to make the strawberry pudding.

 Let the bowl cool down for about 15 minutes.

 Serve the glasses with one layer of chocolate pudding, one layer of strawberry pudding, and one of vanilla pudding.
 Use cake icing bags to layer the pudding without making a mess of the glass.

-Cover the glasses and take them to the fridge for 3 hours.
+To set the pudding, cover the glasses and put them to the fridge for 3 hours or more.

 Serve and enjoy.

 - Mix in a saucepan the almond milk, sugar, cornstarch, and eggs.

 - Reduce to low heat and add the butter, stir for 1 more minute.

 - Remove from the heat and divide the batter into 3 bowls.